Multi-Agent Teams Hold Experts Back

 \subsection{Why Teams Fail to Harness Differential Expertise}

 The core tension is between consensus-seeking and expertise-leveraging behavior.
-Current alignment procedures optimize models to be helpful and agreeable through RLHF, which may inadvertently train them to integrate multiple perspectives rather than appropriately weight superior knowledge.
-This creates a fundamental trade-off: the same mechanism that filters adversarial input also prevents teams from harnessing differential expertise.
+We hypothesize---but do not establish---that this consensus-seeking stems in part from alignment procedures that optimize models to be helpful and agreeable, which may inadvertently encourage integrating multiple perspectives rather than appropriately weighting superior knowledge; testing this attribution directly (e.g., comparing aligned models to their base counterparts) is an important direction for future work.
+Whatever its origin, the same mechanism that filters adversarial input also appears to prevent teams from harnessing differential expertise.

 Effective group performance on intellective tasks requires that correct members successfully demonstrate solutions to incorrect members \citep{laughlin1986}.
 Our finding that LLM teams engage in integrative compromise rather than leveraging expert knowledge suggests a failure of this demonstrability condition---teams cannot harness expertise even when explicitly told who possesses it (Figure~\ref{fig:compromise-transcript}; Appendix~\ref{app:epistemic-deference-methodology}).
 These consensus-seeking behaviors become maladaptive when genuine expertise asymmetries exist, suggesting post-training procedures may need mechanisms for context-appropriate expertise leveraging.